CTRAPS: CTAP Client Impersonation and API Confusion on FIDO2: CTRAPS Vulnerabilities and Impact

 \subsection{Vulnerabilities}

-The CTRAPS attacks are enabled by \emph{\vulns\ vulnerabilities} we discovered in the CTAP specification.
-Six of them are novel, while V2 was discussed in the misbinding and misauthentication attacks of~\cite{peng2021display}.
-Still, this is the first work exploiting V2 via AC.
-We describe them and how they map to the CI and AC attacks presented in Sections~\ref{sec:ci} and~\ref{sec:ac}.
+The CI and AC attacks are enabled by \emph{\vulns\ vulnerabilities} we discovered in the CTAP specification.
+Seven of them are novel, whereas V2 was discussed in~\cite{peng2021display}.
+Regardless, this is the first work exploiting V2 via AC.
+Now, we will describe the vulnerabilities and map them to the CI and AC attacks.

-\textbf{V1: \vone} The CTAP client does not authenticate to the user, the authenticator, or the relying party.
-FIDO2 clients (and, by extension, CTAP clients) have no identity, meaning that the authenticator cannot distinguish an official client developed by its manufacturer from a third-party client.
-The authenticator has no choice but to trust any connecting client, including compromised ones.
+\textbf{V1: \vone}.
+The CTAP client does not authenticate to the authenticator.
+FIDO2 clients (and, by extension, CTAP clients) lack an identity, preventing the authenticator from distinguishing an official client developed by its manufacturer and a third-party client.
+As a result, the authenticator trusts any connecting client, including spoofed ones.

-\textbf{V2: \vtwo} Despite having an LED, the authenticator does not provide the user with visual feedback when invoking APIs or granting \emph{UV} and \emph{UP}.
-The user cannot confirm whether the intended API has been called (or confounded) and which API utilized the granted \emph{UV} and \emph{UP} authorizations.
+\textbf{V2: \vtwo}.
+The authenticator does not provide visual feedback to the user when invoking the CTAP Authenticator API.
+As a result, the user is unable to verify whether the intended API has been correctly called (or has been confounded instead), or which API utilized the most recent \emph{UV} and \emph{UP} authorizations granted.